asmith26/jupytercad-mcp/README.md

 # jupytercad-mcp

-An MCP server for JupyterCAD that allows you to control it using natural language.
+An MCP server for [JupyterCAD](https://github.com/jupytercad/JupyterCAD) that allows you to control it using LLMs/natural language.

 https://github.com/user-attachments/assets/7edb31b2-2c80-4096-9d9c-048ae27c54e7